Panama Canal Zone: Governance

 Effective July 1, 1951, under an act of Congress dated September 26, 1950 (64 Stat.
 1038), governance of the Canal Zone was through the Canal Zone Government with the canal operated by the Panama Canal Company until 1979 when the Panama Canal Commission took over its governance.
 The entire structure was under the control of the United States government with the secretary of the Army appointing the Panama Canal Company board of directors and the Canal Zone Government was entirely financed by the company.
 The office of the governor of the Panama Canal Zone was not usually a stepping stone to higher political office but a position given to US Army active duty general officers of the United States Army Corps of Engineers.
 The governor was also president of the Panama Canal Company.
 The Canal Zone had its own police force (the Canal Zone Police), courts, and judges (the United States District Court for the Canal Zone).
-Despite being an unincorporated territory, the Canal Zone was never granted a congressional delegate.

 Everyone worked for the company or the government in one form or another.
 Residents did not own their homes; instead, they rented houses assigned primarily based on seniority in the zone.
 When an employee moved away, the house would be listed and employees could apply for it.
 The utility companies were also managed by the company.
 There were no independent stores; goods were brought in and sold at stores run by the company, such as a commissary, housewares, and so forth.

-In 1952 the Panama Canal Company was required to go on a break-even basis in an announcement made in the form of the president's budget submission to the United States Congress.
+In 1952, the Panama Canal Company was required to go on a break-even basis in an announcement made in the form of the president's budget submission to the United States Congress.
 Though company officials had been involved in previewing the requirement, there was no disclosure in advance, even though the Bureau of the Budget directed that the new régime become effective on March 1.
 The company organization was realigned into three main divisions; Canal Activity and Commercial Activity with the Service Activity providing services to both operating activities at rates sufficient to recover costs.
 Rate adjustments in housing and other employee services would be required and a form of valuation, compared to a property tax, would be used to determine each division's contribution to the Canal Zone Government.